-An Internet browser is a gateway that connects you and your smartphone with everything excellent on the Internet.
-Be it browsing over the Internet or downloading songs or movies; we rely on Web browsers for everything we need to access on the Internet.
-And Android being an open-source platform, allows you a lot of custom options for internet browsers.
-There is at least one pre-installed on each device, but Android also allows you to set the browser of your choice as the default on your device.
 Depending on the requirements and needs, everyone has a different option for the browsers.
-However, at times, many of us get confused while choosing the browser for our Android Smartphone.
-Here, in this article, we have listed out some of the best browsers for Android, along with their functionality and features.
+However, many of us sometimes get confused while choosing the browser for our Android Smartphone.
+Here, in this article, we have listed some of the best browsers for Android, along with their functionality and features.

 Brave is a free and open-source web browser.
-It came out in 2016, and it is one of the newest Android browsers.
-The main focus of this browser is on privacy, security, speed, and battery saving.
+It came out in 2016 and is one of the newest Android browsers.
+This browser’s main focus is privacy, security, speed, and battery saving.
 Some of its essential features include automatic Ad blocking with an inbuilt ad blocker, it blocks all third-party cookies, scripts, foils trackers and autoplay video, and also it has HTTPS everywhere.

 Apart from that, if you need, it also provides custom per-website settings as well.
-The features like speed optimizations and battery savings make it more reliable and the most recommended internet browsers out there.
+The features like speed optimizations and battery savings make it more reliable and the most recommended internet browser out there.
 It allows the user to track all the stuff, whatever it blocks.
-With the combination of basic features like bookmarks, history, and incognito mode and advanced features, it is highly functional and fun to use.
+It is highly functional and fun to use with the combination of basic features like bookmarks, history, and incognito mode and advanced features.
 The android app is free without any in-app purchases or ads.

-If we talk about the best privacy-focused browsers, then DuckDuckGo is the name that has to be taken.
-The browser has a minimal interface and allows the user to easily wipe data at any time just by tapping a button to the right of the address bar.
-The most prominent feature of this browser is that it does not allow any ad-trackers that may be trying to follow your activities on the web.
+If we talk about the best privacy-focused browsers, DuckDuckGo is the name that must be taken.
+The browser has a minimal interface and allows the user to easily wipe data anytime just by tapping a button to the right of the address bar.
+The most prominent feature of this browser is that it does not allow any ad trackers that may be trying to follow your activities on the web.
 The DuckDuckGo browser is a different browser.
-It is different from all other search engines mentioned in this article because it shows the same search results for a given search term to all users, which is quite impressive.
+It is different from all other search engines mentioned in this article because it shows all users the same search results for a given search term, which is quite impressive.